ubccr/ccrdocs/pages/howto/newenv.md

   echo "module-version ccrsoft/legacy default" >> $HOME/.modulerc
   ```

+!!!
+Warning "Default version changing in December 2023"
+    The latest ccrsoft/2023.01 will be loaded by default starting in December
+    2023.
+Users are encouraged to migrate all workflows off `ccrsoft/legacy` as
+    soon as possible

 ## How to use new compute resources?

 CCR recently deployed brand new compute resources with new processors, memory,